kaustuvdatta/PFNano/README.md

 </details>

 **Old-school interactive submission**
     Samples can be submitted to crab using the `submit_all.py` script.
 Run with `-h` option to see usage.
-Example can look like this:

-    ```
-    python submit_all.py -c nano_config.py -s T2_DE_RWTH -f datasets/text_list.txt  -o /store/user/$USER/PFNano/  --ext test --test -d crab_noinpts

-    ```
+    Forthe production of UL samples for SMP-22-003 everything (including configs, datasets, etc.) is already set up on this branch, so just running (any of) the following lines will work out of the box.
+Comomenting out UL2017/2018 productions here, please uncomment if necessary.

-    For the UL 2016-2018 MC:
+    For UL 2016-2018 MC:

     ```
     python submit_all.py -c nano_mc_2016_ULPreVFP_NANO.py  -f datasets/UL2016_MC_preVFP.txt  -d NANOv9_UL16preVFP_MC